sebastian-meineck/gender-neutral-icon/README.md

 ## Why use this icon?

 Icons of humans are used for illustrations, games, toilet signs, leaflets, etc. When you search for an icon or a pictogram of a human, it often gives the impression of being either male (with a straight body shape) or female (with a skirt).
-But in many cases you just might not want to make a statement about gender at all.
+But in many cases you just might not want to specify on gender at all.

 There already is a pretty common unisex icon.
 It is the combination of a stereotypical male and female icon split in half.
 However, this icon conveys a binary view on gender identities.